immunogenomics/HLA-TAPAS/README.md

 A HLA PED file contains the *HLA* alleles typed at different resolutions (FID,IID,pID,mID,SEX,PHENO,A,B,C,DPA1,DPB1,DQA1,DQB1,DRB1).

-Please refer to the [NomenCleaner](./NomenCleaner) module for more details.
+Please refer to the [NomenCleaner](./NomenCleaner) tapa for more details.
 An example usage is given below:

 ```
 $ python -m NomenCleaner \